jdeath/mealviewer/README.md

 title: School Lunch

 ```
-Let me know if have any suggestions
+Let me know if have any suggestions.
+Right now I leave the entry blank if no information.
+Each school gets upated once every 12 hours.